MouseBiteLabs/Genesis-Cartridges/Advanced Flash/README.md

 Note: SW1 is optional and can be replaced with solder bridges or zero ohm resistors.

+## Adding LEDs

+There are 10 spots around the border of the board on the front and back for LEDs.
+This includes pads for an 0603 size resistor and 0603 size LED, powered by the 5V rail.
+Resistor and LED selection will vary based on your own preferences, so you will have to experiment with values yourself.

 ## Revision History

 ### v1.1 - Release

 - Fix LED resistor connections on the back of the board
+- Added test points for measuring battery current easier

 ### v1.0 - Alpha